rustymagnet3000/bits_bytes_playground/README.md

 ### 22. C++ Doubly-Linked List
 I wanted to show the advantage of a Doubly-Linked list, in terms of deleting a Node.

-### 23.Objective-C's Run-time
-Add Class, iVar and Method all at runtime.
-Magic.

-### 24.Objective-C NSDictionary
-I found an app using an NSDictionary to store sensitive information.
-I this piece of code is from Apple and shows how the compiler will breakdown higher level code into more primitive Objective-C types `id` and it will always go back to `NSDictionary *dictionary = [NSDictionary dictionaryWithObjects:objects`.

 ### 25.C Byte Array to Objective-C
 Piece of code to help understand how I could manipulate code with Frida's Objective-C interface.